Danielle Knudson Flashes Black Lingerie, Shows Off Curves In Sheer Bodysuit & Fishnet Stockings

 In the short clip, one that she filmed herself while parading the tight little outfit in front of a large mirror, Danielle struts her stuff as she models the skimpy bodysuit for her fans.
 The lingerie model starts off by walking toward the mirror to offer a good frontal view of her revealing attire – all the while flaunting her long, lean legs and sexy thigh gap.
 At one point, she stops to brush a strand of blond hair over her shoulder and performs a pirouette in the mirror, turning around to put her peachy posterior on display.

-The clip also gives a glimpse of her choice of footwear – a pair of glittering black ankle boots in the same style as her body suit – and shows Danielle totting the neon green backpack that she had one the night before.
+The clip also gives a glimpse of her choice of footwear – a pair of glittering black ankle boots in the same style as her body suit – and shows Danielle toting the neon green backpack that she had one the night before.
 Needless to say, her video immediately became a crowd favorite, garnering more than 11,000 likes in addition to 54 comments.

-“Damn Girl this is so hoooot,” wrote one Instagram user, inserting a heart eyes emoji and three fire emojis within the body their message.
+“Damn Girl this is so hoooot,” wrote one Instagram user, inserting a heart-eyes emoji and three fire emoji within the body their message.

 “Awesome shoot D!
-Thanks for sharing the hotness,” penned another, ending their comment with a string of flattering emojis.
+Thanks for sharing the hotness,” penned another, ending their comment with a string of flattering emoji.